 - 1 c cheddar cheese shredded

-In a separate bowl whisk together your water & cheddar cheese soup.
+- In a separate bowl whisk together your water, salt, garlic powder, & cheddar cheese soup.
 Pour on top of your ground beef.

-It will thicken a bit after a minute or two.
-Turn IP off.
+- Turn IP off.
+Allow to sit for at least 10 minutes to thicken.
 The longer it sits the thicker it will become too.
 Serve! (top with more cheese if you're a real cheese lover.